devsecopsgirl/internship-appsecco/docs/setting-up-pipeline.md

 ## Jenkinsfile

 Jenkinsfile is defined as a utility where the actions that are to be performed on the build can be written in a syntactical format in a file.
-I followed this [article](https://www.jenkins.io/doc/pipeline/tour/running-multiple-steps/) because it is the official documentation from Jenkins and it is easy to understand because it has a simple format with examples.
+I followed this official [documentation](https://www.jenkins.io/doc/pipeline/tour/running-multiple-steps/), as it has a simple format with examples.

 The following are the contents of the Jenkinsfile which executes the pipeline: